Active Readout Error Mitigation: Introduction

 A more powerful strategy for correcting individual errors, during but not limited to readout, is based on the celebrated framework of quantum error correction (QEC).
 The core idea behind QEC is to embed the logical state into non-local degrees of freedom, such that local errors that affect only a few degrees of freedom can be isolated and corrected \cite{Gottesman09anintroduction,terhal2015quantum,Nielsen:2011:QCQ:1972505}.
-To utilize this protection for quantum processing, operations on the logical state must also be encoded and, crucially, be able to withstand a low rate of physical errors; this is the hallmark of \emph{fault tolerant} quantum computation.
-While individual aspects of error correction / fault tolerance have been demonstrated on small-scale experiments \cite{errorcorrecting,PhysRevA.97.052313,Barends2014,Kelly2015,Linke:2017, Takita:2017, Roffe:2018, Vuillot:2018, Willsch:2018,Harper:2019,chen2021exponential}, performing full fault tolerant computation imposes stringent technical requirements which are infeasible for near-term devices \cite{campbell2017roads,gidney2021factor}.
-Moreover, unless all components of a computation are implemented fault tolerantly, the encoding is likely to have little effect on or even worsen the computational outcome compared to a direct, unencoded implementation.
-Finding loopholes to this ``all-or-nothing'' outlook remains an essential task for bridging the gap towards full fault tolerance.
+To utilize this protection for quantum processing, operations on the logical state must also be encoded and, crucially, be able to withstand a low rate of physical errors; this is the hallmark of \emph{fault-tolerant} quantum computation.
+While individual aspects of error correction / fault tolerance have been demonstrated on small-scale experiments \cite{errorcorrecting,PhysRevA.97.052313,Barends2014,Kelly2015,Linke:2017, Takita:2017, Roffe:2018, Vuillot:2018, Willsch:2018,Harper:2019,chen2021exponential}, performing full fault-tolerant computation imposes stringent technical requirements which are infeasible for near-term devices \cite{campbell2017roads,gidney2021factor}.
+Moreover, unless all components of a computation are implemented fault-tolerantly, the encoding is likely to have little effect on or even worsen the computational outcome compared to a direct, unencoded implementation.
+Finding loopholes to this ``all-or-nothing'' outlook remains an essential task for bridging the gap towards full fault-tolerant computation.